-x.
+х.
 Applied Mechanics & Hydraulics (AM)

 xi.
 Mathematical and Computational Sciences (MA)

 xii.
 Physics (PH)

 xiii.
 Chemistry (CY)

 xiv.
-Humanities, Social Sciences and Management (HU)
+School of Management (HU)

 1.2 The provisions of these Regulations shall be applicable to any new disciplines that may be introduced from time to time and appended to the above list.